 While these are all metrics you should be tracking, they are ill-suited to prioritizing the work of your Customer Success team.
 The revenue metrics are great for the business, but it doesn’t help an individual CSM do their job or prioritize their time.
 Tracking customer satisfaction is a more visceral indicator that people are happy with your product but this is still reactive to their feedback rather than proactive based on their activity.
 Ultimately, these are all lagging indicators.
 By the time someone is about to downgrade, it’s too late to act.

 The goal of your CS team is to prevent all of the metrics above from falling in the first place!
-What you need is a metric that can answer questions like these:
+What you need is an operational analytics metric that can answer questions like these:

 - Who are our power users?

 - Which account needs to be educated on new features?

 - Which account is at risk of churning?

 - Which account is not using all of the products/features they purchased?